nextcloud/gallery/README.md

 Provides a dedicated view of all images in a grid, adds image viewing capabilities to the files app and adds a gallery view to public links.

+**This version is for ownCloud 8.2.
+If you need the same app for older versions of ownCloud.
+Use Gallery+ from the app store.**

 ![Screenshot](https://oc8demo.interfacloud.com/index.php/s/pvetv4RaIbFhDRb/download)
 ## Featuring
 * Support for large selection of media types (depending on ownCloud setup)